top of page

 These therapeutic conditions are the essential elements of an environment that can be used for healing and growth as they provide an opportunity for:

-• your distress and uncertainties to be expressed, acknowledged and valued
+• your distress, uncertainties, needs, desires & all sensations, to be noticed, expressed, acknowledged and valued

 • greater insight and acceptance about yourself - how you feel, think and behave

-• opening up possibilities of how you can go forward in ways where you feel more free & at peace
+• opening up possibilities of how you can move in ways where you feel more free & at peace. you deserve to live in peace.

 "In a sense the counsellor attempts to provide different soil and a different climate in which the client can recover from past deprivation or maltreatment and begin to flourish as the unique individual they are".